Introduction and Upgrade Guide

 Welcome to the V2 documentation!
 This document will guide you through why we've made a V2 endpoint and how you can upgrade from V1 to V2.

 The V1 endpoint will still be continued for some time, and currently there are no plans or end date.
-It is not considered deprecated yet.
+It is not considered deprecated yet, but it is considered legacy.
 There is currently no pressure to switch.
 If this time does come, Naurt will contact customers and add deprecation warnings to the V1 response.

 While expanding and growing the API and coverage, the design of the V1 endpoint started to limit development and future plans.
 The V2 endpoint also significantly cleans up and standardises the API.
 These changes include